mattmanning/mattmanning.github.com/_posts/2013-02-07-Geospoofing-with-the-Raspberry-Pi.md

 Next, [give your Raspberry Pi a static IP address](http://www.raspberrypi-tutorials.co.uk/raspberry-pi-static-ip-address/) outside your router's DHCP range.
 You'll use this address as the router or gateway when you configure the other devices on your local network.

-At some point you'll want to upgrade all the software on your Pi using the commands:
+It's a good idea to upgrade all the software on your Pi using the commands:

     sudo apt-get update
     sudo apt-get upgrade